America’s Future Is At Risk

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: AmericasVoice.news - SOME OF THE DETAILS WITH THE BALTIMORE BRIDGE COLLAPSE DON'T ADD UP https://americasvoice.news/video/ykrCNEUtykZmFvO/?related=playlist
+AmericasVoice.news - SOME OF THE DETAILS WITH THE BALTIMORE BRIDGE COLLAPSE DON'T ADD UP